ano/Korero/README.md

 > database: maoridb

-then you would edit the
+then you would edit the manage/ewcfg10.php as follows, starting from line 45
 ```php
 // Database connection info
 define("EW_CONN_HOST", 'localhost', TRUE);